-More than 2.8 million pounds uncollected in annual fines
+More than 2.8 million pounds uncollected in annual fines by ICO

 Britain’s personal data watchdog has failed to collect millions in fines for breaches of the Data Protection Act (DPA).